Dotneteer/kliveide/docs/_posts/documents/2021-01-01-directives.md

 You can use this directive to load and process a source file from within another source file.

 __#INCLUDE__ accepts a string that names a file with its extension.
 The file name may contain either an absolute or a relative path.
-When a relative path is provided, its strating point is always the source file that holds the __#INCLUDE__ directive.
+When a relative path is provided, its starting point is always the source file that holds the __#INCLUDE__ directive.

 Assume that this code is in the `C:\Work` folder: